aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

-TODO: simplify the collider tags effects and describe more precisely what colliding with the beemerang does

 # DoActionTap
+This page focuses more on the coroutine which includes the actuation procedure and requirements for all fields abilitis.
+For information on what these abilities do, check the [fields abilities](../Field%20abilities.md) documentation.

-This is a coroutine that where the leader party member's tap action will be performed.
+DoActionTap is a coroutine that where the leader party member's tap action will be performed.
 It's called a tap action because it involves holding the ability inputs for less than 20.0 frames in [GetInput](../GetInput.md) which is considered a tap.

 Some actions may go differently when a second tap is detected shortly after the first.
 This is part of why this is a coroutine: it allows to wait and check for a second tap.